 Cumberland County Historical Society

-Located in historic downtown Carlisle, the Cumberland County Historical Society includes a library, museum, education center, photo archives, and a shop (History on High) selling locally- made items.
+Located in historic downtown Carlisle, the Cumberland County Historical Society includes a library, museum, education center, photo archives, and a shop (History on High) selling locally-made items.
 The award-winning museum encompasses 16 galleries, each serving as a visual guide to Cumberland Valley’s past.
-There are several ways to get involved, whether signing up for a walking tour, attending a lecture, or participating in a workshop.
+They host numerous events including walking tours, lectures, and genealogy workshops.